 The mindset shift needed includes a change in how we look at work, neither in an idolatrous way nor as simply utilitarian.
 But work as worship embraces the daily call to love our neighbours at our specific workplaces.
 We might echo the lawyer’s question in Scripture, ‘And who is my neighbour?’
 Mats Tunehag, Lausanne Catalyst for Business as Mission, reminded us that when we do business, we impact many neighbours around us—our family, co-workers, clients, suppliers, shareholders, tax authorities, and even our competitors.

 Work as worship also speaks to our call as co-creators and agents of God’s transforming mission, with a macro vision of kingdom impact in every sphere of society.
 ‘God has created this earth with everything we need, but he is now asking us to join him in this process of creation.
 We are in some way, co-creators with God.
 When we think about work like this, it is a different sense than managing something that is already there.
-We are entrusted with moving God’s creation forward’, said Andy Mills, Executive Chairman and Co-Chief Executive Officer at Archegos Capital Management.
+We are entrusted with moving God’s creation forward’, said Andy Mills, Co-Chairman of the Grace & Mercy Foundation.

 But to caution us from a triumphalism about our call to the sacred work we see in Genesis 2, we were reminded by Jeff Haanen, CEO and Founder of Denver Institute of Faith and Work, to also see the brokenness of work after the Fall in Genesis 3.
 He reminded us that two-thirds of the world’s workforce is not made up of professionals who see work as ‘do what you love’, but of the working class who see its fallenness.